The Best of … Cornish Beaches

 “A beach a day, keeps the doctor away” … or so I like to believe

-Written by Jack Mooney, Marketing Executive
+Written by Jack Mooney, Digital Marketing Executive

 The best of Cornwall… what strikes me straight away is the number of beautiful beaches we have right here on our doorstep, a figure of well over 300 comes to mind spanning out over our 250 miles of majestic coastline.
 Unique and individual, each beach has its own bit of paradise for both you and your four-legged friend.
 Yes, believe it or not, most of the beaches here in Cornwall are dog friendly which means this summer the dog can travel too.
 Perfect for a little getaway for two or a family week away, Cornwall has a wonderful array of stunning beaches that will leave you feeling as though you are abroad (just without the travel costs)!
 Take my word for it when I say you won’t be stuck for choice this summer as there’s a beach for everyone in Cornwall.
 Simply dust off your flip-flops, dig out your shades and hit the beach!